PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 Guix likes things to be built from source.
 This is a clear goal of the GNU project.
 But you can still stick in binary blobs if you want.
-Main thing is that they need to be available in the /gnu/store to be seen at build/install time.
+Main thing is that they need to be available in `/gnu/store` to be seen at build/install time.
 Here I am going to show you how to do this, but keep in mind that for reproducible pipelines this is a questionable design choice.